This post is part of the series 'Password management'. Be sure to check out the rest of the blog posts of the series!

 Host header, directly or using a property of the framework you use, to compute the full URL.
 Instead, use a value from a configuration file or hardcode the value.

-When the user enter their email address on the reset password page you should not indicate whether there is an account associated to this email address or not.
+When the user enters their email address on the reset password page you should not indicate whether there is an account associated with this email address or not.
 As a user of a website, you don't want anyone to be able to know whether you are using it or not.
-The confidentiality is more important for some websites than for others.
-Imagine that your husband/wife could know that you are using a dating service… Instead you can just show a generic message:
+Confidentiality is more important for some websites than for others.
+Imagine that your husband/wife could know that you are using a dating service… Instead, you can just show a generic message:

 You can send an email to inform someone a user account wasn't found.
 You'll want to let the recipient know that the request was made as well as whether they should be concerned.
 If they did make the request and the email address or username wasn't found, then they'll need advices to try a different email address.
 You can use this template for this kind of emails.

 Do you have a question or a suggestion about this post?
 Contact me!